 When it came to the two uniforms, which are arguably the most iconic looks from the film according to Fort, it was “a lot of fun to design them.”
-The main colors, red for the Toros and green for the Clovers, were a strategic choice: “The colors were a group decision with myself, [film director] Peyton Reed, the production designer, and the director of photography because it reflected the colors of absolutely everything else.”
-After the colors were selected, Fort came up with two styles for the Toros: a sleeveless and a turtleneck version.
+The main colours, red for the Toros and green for the Clovers, were a strategic choice: “The colours were a group decision with myself, [film director] Peyton Reed, the production designer, and the director of photography because it reflected the colours of absolutely everything else.”
+After the colours were selected, Fort came up with two styles for the Toros: a sleeveless and a turtleneck version.
 “That’s actually just two pieces,” says Fort of the turtleneck they slipped underneath the shell top.
 “It looked like two different uniforms, but it was the same uniform.”

 To make clear that the Clovers were from a bigger city than the Toros, Fort added “little subtleties” to their uniforms to make them appear more trendy.
 The tops are shorter and the style, with the red-and-yellow accents and more geometric neckline, bolder and more confident in comparison to Toros’ more traditional look.